View All

 KDD (Knowledge Discovery in Databases) is not just a process — it’s a transformative way to turn raw data into powerful insights.
 By carefully following the key steps in KDD, businesses can unlock trends, improve strategies, and make better decisions.

-Before diving into data, it’s crucial to understand the business objectives and the domain in which you're working.
+Before understanding data, it’s crucial to understand the business objectives and the domain in which you're working.
 This helps ensure that the analysis is focused on solving the right problems and aligns with organizational goals.

 Here’s how you can structure your process for better clarity and results.